Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$

-{\it Proof.} This is obviously equivalent to the assertion that the cubic polynomial in one variable has only one real root.
-Being equal to $t^3 + 9 (t-10)^2 + \frac{3}{100},$ it has no positive roots.
-Also, it is positive at $t=0$, and its derivative is negative there, hence it has only one negative root. $\Box$
+{\it Proof.} The first statement is equivalent to saying that the cubic polynomial in one variable has only one real root.
+Being equal to $t^3 + 9 (t-\frac{1}{10})^2 + \frac{3}{100},$ it has no positive roots.
+It is also positive at $t=0$, and its derivative is negative there, hence it has only one negative root. $\Box$